A list of our most F.A.Q.'s:

 Q: Do we need to make a reservation?

 A: Absolutely not.
-Walk ins make up the vast majority of our business.
+Walk ins make up the vast majority of our business at the Port Clinton store.
 However, reservations are welcome.
 We do recommend making reservations for larger groups that way we can be ready for you!
-2020 SEASON UPDATE: We are mandated by the State of Ohio to run the river trips at 50% capacity.
-Therefore, we are highly recommending reservations for the river trips this year.
+Reservations are also highly recommended for the river trips out of the Oak Harbor store.

 Q: Can we bring our own kayak, canoe, or paddleboard?

 A: Yes.
-At our Port Clinton location you can launch your own boat from our canal for $5.
+At our Port Clinton location you can launch your own boat from our canal for $7.
 You are under no time restrictions.
 You just have to be back by closing time.
-You may also take your kayak or canoe on one of our river trips for half price.
+You may also take your kayak or canoe on one of our river trips for $15 out of the Oak Harbor store.
 This includes shuttling you and your boat up stream and keeping your car on our lot.
-2020 SEASON UPDATE: We are mandated by the State of Ohio to not transport personal boats on the river trips this season.
+Your boat must be registered with the state of Ohio and be at least 11.5' in length to fit on our trailer.

 Q: Can we bring fishing poles?
 Do we need a fishing license?
 What might we catch?